The Role of Wellness in the Workplace

 Including screenings and health risk assessments in your employee wellness program are a great way to kickstart your employees' wellness journey by providing awareness and highlighting the value of prevention and proactive care.

 While having a primary care physician can equate to improved health and well-being, getting employees to regularly see their doctor is encourageable but not enforceable.
-In order to make prevention and screening a new habit,

 Incentives can play a crucial role in increasing participation in screening and health risk assessments (HRAs).
 Here are several important factors to consider when building out your employee wellness program and engagement strategy.